Hexawise/hexawise-value/site/content/microsite/practice-landing-page-2.md

 ---
 title: Test Smarter, Not Harder
-description: Here's a quick refresher on Hexawise and how it sepearates itself from traditional testing methods.
+description: What is Hexawise?
+And more importantly, how can it help you?
 url: practice-landing-page-2
 intro_header: "#### About Us"
 intro_body: "We launched in 2009 with one goal: to help software testing teams